doivglser/mindevenviro-fanciful/README.md

 # TODO:

-* ~/.config/terminator/config

-A ~/.config/terminator/config, with the layout and the geometries.
+* ~/.config/terminator/config, with the layout and the geometries.

 * shi3lD.sh